neverinfamous/sqlite-mcp-server/readme_sqlite_mcp_docker_repo.md

 - **Auto-creates** `sqlite_mcp.db` in your project root if none exists because **MCP operations require persistent storage** between tool calls
 - **Connects to existing databases** - works with any SQLite file you specify

-The server automatically detects project structure and creates appropriate database locations, supporting both relative and absolute paths for maximum flexibility.
+- **Supports both relative and absolute paths** for maximum flexibility.

 ### Statistical Analysis Workflow